jgottula/automaton/README.md

 preliminary.
 The PC support programs for data analysis have not been written.

 The current implementation is on a breadboard.
-Once the hardware design is solidified, a PCB version will be manufactured.
+Once the hardware design is solidified, a PCB version will probably be manufactured.

 supported vehicles
 ------------------